raffopazzo/depc/docs/00_intro.md

 C++ it would certainly be a big project for me but, given enough time, I might be able to do it;
 but if I had to write a language like Idris I would not even know where to start.
 So I started studying Type Theory with the only intention to learn something.
-But now what was initially unimaginable became actually quite feasible.
+But then what was initially unimaginable became actually quite feasible.

+DepC is therefore a challenge and an experiment: what if C/C++ had dependent types?

-To explain why I started this project it might help to first show what dependent types are.
+It probably helps to also show what dependent types are.
 Some people are already familiar with dependent types but many aren't.
 A more detailed explanation is given in [01 - A Super Quick Primer on Type Theory](01_type_theory.md) but an even quicker intuition goes like this.